City Springs offers a variety of in-house resources in order to meet the diverse educational needs of our students

 Data Analysis Team

-The Data Analysis Team is made up of our coaches (teacher trainers), charter school operator, our curriculum consultant, and our principal.
+The Data Analysis Team is made up of our academic coaches (teacher trainers), charter school operator, our curriculum consultant, and our principal.
 They meet weekly to review data, discuss student academic progress, and discuss other school improvement issues.
 Decisions are made based on student data submitted weekly by teachers.
-Weekly feedback is also given to teachers to improve student performance.
-Please feel free to bring any issues concerning your child or the school to a member of our School Improvement Team.
+Weekly data is also reviewd by teachers to improve student performance.
+Please feel free to bring any issues concerning your child or the school to a member of our team.
 The Data Analysis Team members are:

 - Jenae Toulson, Academic Coach